Asian carp in North America: Sound as a deterrent

 The fish response to loud noises range from nothing to death.
-There is short term avoidance, where fish just simple move away from the sound, and long term avoidance, where fish alter their behavior to completely avoid the sound.
+There is short term avoidance, where fish just simply move away from the sound, and long term avoidance, where fish alter their behavior to completely avoid the sound.
 A fish can also lose its hearing.

 The United States Geological Survey is conducting research on the effects that sound has on the Asian Carp.
 The obvious connection is how the carp jump out of the water when a boat is going by.
 The current focus is finding sounds that will affect the Asian Carp and not the native fish.
 One active study being conducted in partnership with the U.S. Army Corps of Engineers Engineer Research and Development Center, the University of Minnesota Duluth, and the US Fish and Wildlife service found that the noise of a 100 HP boat motor to be highly effective.
 In fact, one study found that the noise of a boat motor impacted the Asian carp in one study and had little to no impact on the native fish population.

 Other concerns with the use of sound can include damage to underwater structures, negative impacts on navigation, public safety, and potential weakening of shore lines.

 Barriers

-There are currently plans for a barrier to be built at the Brandon Road Lock and Dam in Joliet, Illinois.
+There are currently plans for a barrier to be built at the Brandon Road Lock and Dam on the Des Plaines River in Joliet, Illinois.
 It will include electricity, audio sounds, and bubbles as deterrents.
-While the facility is estimated at $778 Million, it is believed it will save the $7 Billion annually fishing industry in the Great Lakes.
+The Brandon Road Interbasin Project will cost $1.15 billion.
+It is believed it will save the $7 billion annually fishing industry in the Great Lakes.